Dash0 Raises $110M Series B at $1B Valuation

 RED stands for Requests, Errors, and Duration.
 These three signals together give a complete picture of service health from the user's perspective — if something is wrong, it will almost always show up in one of them.

-Because this is in the context of the Tracing Explorer, Requests is expressed as Span Count rather than a rate.
+Because this is in the context of the Trace Explorer, Requests is expressed as Span Count rather than a rate.
 A span is the native unit of work in distributed tracing — representing a single HTTP call, database query, RPC, or similar operation — so span count is the natural way to measure throughput.

 Tip